jixilin4/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Itinerary
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    The purpose of this component is to model a complete flight itinerary as an ordered sequence of flight legs.
+The kernel focuses on minimal, position-based structural operations.
+The secondary interface layers travel analysis on top of the kernel, including connection validity under two common baggage scenarios: baggage is through-checked / baggage must be rechecked during the connection.

+    This component is intentionally scoped to be feasible within a single semester, as it has a small kernel and its secondary methods are layered using simple iteration and composition.

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    void addToFront(Leg x): adds leg x to the front of this itinerary

+    Leg removeFromFront(): removes and returns the front leg

+    void addToEnd(Leg x): adds leg x to the end of this itinerary

+    Leg removeFromEnd(): removes and returns the end leg

+    int length(): reports the number of legs in this itinerary

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    void addToEnd(Leg x): adds x to the end (implemented via add(length(), x))

+    String origin(): reports the origin airport (first leg’s departure)

+    String destination(): reports the destination airport (last leg’s arrival)

+    int totalFlightTime(): sum of all leg flight times

+    int totalLayoverTime(): sum of all layover times between adjacent legs

+    int minLayoverTime(): minimum layover time across all connections

+    boolean isConnectionValid(int minLayover): checks layovers against a single threshold

+    boolean isConnectionValid(BaggagePolicy p, int minThrough, int minRecheck): uses different thresholds based on baggage policy

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+The components inheriting from Standard are mutable by design, and an itinerary must support modifying the sequence of legs.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+It relies on an internal Leg class to represent one flight segment with fields like origin / destination and departure / arrival times.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+A BaggagePolicy enum captures the two connection scenarios and keeps the API explicit and readable.

     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+Secondary methods can be implemented using entry, add, remove, and length.
+For example, addToEnd(x) is just add(length(), x).

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: LayoverRules
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    The purpose of this component is to store and apply rules about the minimum connection time.
+This separates rules / policies from itinerary structure.
+It supports different baggage policies (through-check / recheck) and can optionally store specific overrides.
+The kernel provides a small rule dictionary, while secondary methods provide convenient rule application helpers.

+    This component is intentionally scoped to be feasible within a single semester, as it has a small kernel and its secondary methods are layered using simple iteration and composition.

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    void add(String airport, BaggagePolicy p, int minutes): adds/updates the rule value for (airport, p)

+    int remove(String airport, BaggagePolicy p): removes and returns the rule value for (airport, p)

+    boolean hasKey(String airport, BaggagePolicy p): reports whether a rule exists for (airport, p)

+    int value(String airport, BaggagePolicy p): returns the stored minutes for (airport, p)

+    int size(): reports number of stored rules

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    int valueOrDefault(String airport, BaggagePolicy p, int defaultMinutes): airport-specific if present, else default

+    boolean isValid(String airport, BaggagePolicy p, int layoverMinutes, int defaultMinutes): checks layover against the rule

+    void setDefault(BaggagePolicy p, int minutes): optional convenience layer if you choose to support component level defaults

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+Rules are meant to be updated over time via add and remove, and such standard components are mutable.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Maybe.
+Internally, it could use an Map with a small internal key type.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+It uses the BaggagePolicy enum to distinguish rule categories cleanly.

     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+For example, valueOrDefault(...) can be implemented by calling hasKey(...).

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: FlightSchedule
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    The purpose of this component is to store a collection of flights and support access and queries useful for itinerary planning.
+The kernel focuses on basic dictionary style management keyed by a unique flight id, while secondary methods layer common search and connection helpers.

+    This component is intentionally scoped to be feasible within a single semester, as it has a small kernel and its secondary methods are layered using simple iteration and composition.

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    void add(String flightId, Flight f): adds/updates a flight record under flightId

+    Flight remove(String flightId): removes and returns the flight record for flightId

+    boolean hasKey(String flightId): reports whether flightId exists in this schedule

+    Flight value(String flightId): returns the flight record for flightId

+    int size(): reports number of flights stored

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    Sequence<Flight> flightsFrom(String airport)

+    Sequence<Flight> flightsTo(String airport)

+    Sequence<Flight> flightsBetween(String from, String to)

+    Sequence<Flight> connections(String from, String to, BaggagePolicy p, int minThrough, int minRecheck): two legs connections that satisfy layover policy

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+Schedules naturally support adding / removing flights, and such standard components are mutable.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+It relies on an internal Flight class containing fields like origin, destination, and departure / arrival times.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Maybe.
+If the schedule supports baggage connection search, it would use the shared BaggagePolicy enum.
+But I think that no additional enums are really necessary.

     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes.
+For example, the connections(...) method can build candidate pairs by combining flightsFrom(from) and flightsTo(to) and checking layover time based on BaggagePolicy.

 ## Post-Assignment